Occupational segregation: Vertical

+Occupational segregation by industry

+Historically, women have been underrepresented in roles of science, technology, engineering, and mathematics (STEM) worldwide.
+The countries with the three highest percentages of female graduates in STEM are Sint Maarten (Dutch part) (75%), Myanmar (61%), Algeria (58%) and three lowest countries are Andorra (0%), Eswatini (0%), and Monaco (0%).

 Race

 Different minorities have different factors influencing their segregation.
 In the United States, Alonso-Villar et al. concluded that Asians are the most segregated group based on data of the overall distribution of employment, while Hispanics are the most segregated in local markets.
 Asians tend to be concentrated in both low pay jobs, such as sewing machine operators or tailors, and high pay jobs like medical or computer engineering jobs.
-This range may be due to the fact that within the “Asian” category, data for different ethnicities differ, such as between Southeast Asians and East Asians.
+This range may be due to the fact that within the "Asian" category, data for different ethnicities differ, such as between Southeast Asians and East Asians.
 When the factors of human capital characteristics and geographic variables are removed, African and Native Americans are the most segregated.
 While Asians and Hispanics tend to be segregated due to their individual skills and characteristics, black people and Native Americans tend to be unconditionally segregated against.

 Almost 90% of jobs in the United States either overrepresent or underrepresent black males, which demonstrates segregation.
 Overrepresentation occurs in lower paid jobs, while underrepresentation occurred in higher paid jobs.
 Jobs with overrepresentation of black and Latino males tend to decrease pay over time.